Stress and Gut Health: How Can It Be Managed?

 The Gut Microbiome Explained

-The gut microbiota acts like an unnoticed organ.
+The gut microbiota acts like an unseen organ.
 Indeed, it’s crucial for digestion and fighting off diseases.
 However, the mix of gut microbiota can change due to diet, the environment, and stress.
 In fact, studies have linked less diverse microbiota to depression.
-Interestingly, some people’s microbiomes make them better at handling stress.
+Interestingly, some individuals’ microbiomes make them better at handling stress.

 Fortunately, eating fermented and fiber-rich foods, probiotics, and prebiotics can lower inflammation and boost gut health.
 Consequently, choosing a diet rich in veggies and gut-friendly foods can help people feel less stressed.